SimplyDelish/simplydelish.github.io/index.md

 ![](images/add_vendor2.png)

 #### Vendor Homepage
-Establishments are also able to add and post up their food items of the day.
+Establishments is also able to add and post up their food items of the day.
 There is also a menu of all the food items they created and is able to edit and delete them if they wanted to.
 ![](images/vendor_homepage2.png)